 One of the goals of the law is to restrict the marketing and advertising of tobacco products.
 Colorful ads and store displays are no longer permitted.
 Only black and white text ads are allowed.
 And in 2010, it became illegal to place outdoor tobacco ads within 1,000 feet of schools and playgrounds.

 Taxes on cigarettes have risen in many states in recent years.
 These increased costs have been shown to discourage young people from starting to smoke and encourage smokers to quit.
-As of late 2012, the federal cigarette tax is $1.01 per pack.
+As of early 2014, the federal cigarette tax is $1.01 per pack.
 State taxes on tobacco vary from as low as 17 cents (in Missouri) to up to $4.35 a pack (in New York).

 Laws in all 50 states and the District of Columbia restrict or do not allow smoking in certain public places.
 These laws range from simple restrictions, such as designated areas in state or local government buildings, to laws that ban smoking in all public places and workplaces.
 Federal buildings are required to be smoke-free.
 Smoking is also banned on all domestic airplane flights.

-According to the US Surgeon General, smoke-free policies that ban smoking in all indoor areas are the only way to be sure that people are not exposed to secondhand smoke in workplaces and other public places.
+According to the US Surgeon General, smoke-free policies that ban smoking in all indoor areas are the only way to be sure that people are not exposed to secondhand smoke at work and in other public places.